What would you like to know more about?

 3. Click Combine Contacts.

-To preemptively add a "similar records" relationship:
+To preemptively add a "Similar Records" relationship:

-1. Open one of the Contact records.
+1. Open one of the contact records.

-2. Go to the Relationships sub-page.
+2. Go to the Relationships tab.

-3. Click New.
+3. Click New Contact Relationship.

 6. Click Save.